lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 * Identify common issues
 * Conduct further testing (when warranted)

-### Chose the appropriate level of scrutiny
+### Choose the appropriate level of scrutiny

 Before we go into any details on our review process we have to admit that, sometimes a proposal can be rather trivial.
-And while we love the rigor we have established and holding each other accountable to it, we also hate inneficiency.
+And while we love the rigor we have established and holding each other accountable to it, we also hate inefficiency.

-Therefore we acknoledge that we have two kind of changes we might propose:
+Therefore, we acknoledge that we have two kinds of changes we might propose:
 * Changes are complex or there is any kind of remaining uncertainty
   * Full review please as outlined below (the default)
 * Changes are trivial:
   * The requester is only looking for a second pair of eyes for lapses that might have happened unaware and unintentionally.
-But not after a deper check as we'd usually do.
+But not after a deeper check as we'd usually do.
-  * In this case the requester shall mark the proposal by stating "Trivial change" in the description.
+  * In this case the requester shall mark the proposal by stating **Trivial change** in the description.
-  * Depending on the case that might also lift some other common practise we have like pre-building in PPA and pre-testing autopkgtest against it
+  * Depending on the case that might also lift some other common practice we have, like pre-building in PPA and pre-testing autopkgtest against it.
-  * In this case the review can be free form and rather short
+  * In this case the review can be free form and rather short.
   * But if the reviewer has a hunch or disagrees with that classification they are entitled to do a full pass.

 ### States for each template entry